 This disease usually progresses through four or five distinct stages, and an individual’s life expectancy depends on which stage he or she is in.
 During the first stage of Parkinson’s, the individual might not even know he or she has the disease, and only minor symptoms are present.
 As the disease progresses through the next few stages, the symptoms become much more pronounced.
 Issues such as tremors and muscle rigidity begin to make everyday activities more difficult.
 By the fourth and fifth stages, seniors lose their independence, and the symptoms become life-altering.

 An in-home caregiver can be a fantastic source of assistance for a senior with Parkinson’s.
-When considering elderly care, families should make sure their senior loved ones have the resources they need to maintain their independence and remain healthy.
+When considering elder care.
+Garland, families should make sure their senior loved ones have the resources they need to maintain their independence and remain healthy.
 Trusted in-home care professionals can assist seniors with daily tasks like cooking, bathing, and exercise, and they can also encourage them to focus on healthier lifestyle habits.

 Average Life Expectancy